-- Data-Driven Assessment of Homeowner Needs: HAF participants must provide information and data that they use to design their programs in a way that effectively targets eligible homeowners.
-HAF participants must include data about financial hardships of target homeowners and socially disadvantaged individuals, including data on mortgage delinquencies, defaults, foreclosures, post-foreclosure evictions, and the loss of utilities or home energy services, including trends over time disaggregated by demographic categories and geographic areas. - Evidence of Public Participation and Community Engagement: HAF plans must describe the extent to which their information on homeowner needs reflects their engagement with organizations and individuals representing eligible homeowners, and how the HAF participant allowed for public participation in the development of the HAF plan, including any public hearings.
+- O Data-Driven Assessment of Homeowner Needs: HAF participants must provide information and data that they use to design their programs in a way that effectively targets eligible homeowners.
+HAF participants must include data about financial hardships of target homeowners and socially disadvantaged individuals, including data on mortgage delinquencies, defaults, foreclosures, post-foreclosure evictions, and the loss of utilities or home energy services, including trends over time disaggregated by demographic categories and geographic areas. - Evidence of Public Participation and Community Engagement: HAF participants should seek input from organizations and individuals representing eligible homeowners regarding the data-driven assessment of homeowner needs.
+HAF plans must describe the extent to which their information on homeowner needs reflects their engagement with organizations and individuals representing eligible homeowners, and how the HAF participant will allow for public participation in the development of the HAF plan, including any public hearings.